High Voltage (2018 film)

 High Voltage is a 2018 American science fiction horror film written and directed by Alex Keledjian and starring David Arquette, Allie Gonino, Ryan Donowho, Perrey Reeves and Luke Wilson.
 The film was also known as Hollow Body.

+Washed-up one-hit-wonder Jimmy Kleen (David Arquette) forms a new band fronted by Rachel (Allie Gonino) in hopes of making a comeback.
+Unfortunately Rachel is shy and crippled by stage fright.
+After being struck by lightning she comes back to life as a confident rock diva, leading the band to success.
+However, the undead Rachel tends to electrocute every man she hooks up with, leading to Kleen's conflict between his conscience and his desire for success.